harcomaase/lsp-gpt/Readme.md

 Additionally, the language server defines its capabilities, and the client can choose which of these capabilities it wants to use.
 In the beginning, only `completions` were tested (code completions or text suggestions).
-After that part was working successfully, the language server also reported further capabilities from the language server protocol.
-The tested capabilities and their results are documented in the following paragraphs.
+After that part was working successfully, the language server has been enhanced to report further capabilities from the language server protocol.
+The (smoke-)tested capabilities and their results are documented in the following paragraphs.

 #### capabilities